 Respectful Relationships

 Statutory Content Resources

-Practical steps they can take in a range of different contexts to improve or support respectful relationships The conventions of courtesy and manners The importance of self-respect and how this links to their own happiness That in school and in wider society they can expect to be treated with respect by others, and that in turn they should EYFS (non statutory): Learning the names of our new friends Respecting one another and the classroom provision Using manners at lunchtime and around school Anti-Bullying Alliance- Resources for Anti-Bullying Week Ways to Look after yourself- washing hands, eating your lunch and doing things that make you happy Permission seeking - rules for playing games, asking adults for permission e.g. to go out of the classroom and why it is important (fire, safety) The Rainbow Fish - Marcus Pfister

-show due respect to others, including those in positions of authority ling Key Stage 1 (Year 1 and 2): ct of Same similar different activity (p66 PSHE Matters) 'It's okay to be different' Todd Parr ders Elmer - David McKee adult) Anti-Bullying Alliance- Resources for Anti-Bullying Week , Thought shower for classroom - What are good manners?
-Stereotypes- Amazing Grace stories by Mary Hoffman e or Giraffes Can't Dance - Giles Andrae Neon Leon - Jane Clarke king Strictly No Elephants Allowed - Lisa Mantchev ends, The First Slodge - Jeanne Willis All Are Welcome - Alexandra Penfold Brian the Brave - Paul Stewart Respecting Ourselves- How do we do it?
+Practical steps they can take in a range of different contexts to improve or support respectful relationships The conventions of courtesy and manners The importance of self-respect and how this links to their own happiness That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help What a stereotype is, and how stereotypes can be unfair, negative or destructive The importance of permission-seeking and giving in relationships with friends, peers and adults EYFS (non statutory): Learning the names of our new friends Respecting one another and the classroom provision Using manners at lunchtime and around school Anti-Bullying Alliance- Resources for Anti-Bullying Week Ways to Look after yourself- washing hands, eating your lunch and doing things that make you happy Permission seeking - rules for playing games, asking adults for permission e.g. to go out of the classroom and why it is important (fire, safety) The Rainbow Fish - Marcus Pfister Key Stage 1 (Year 1 and 2): Same similar different activity (p66 PSHE Matters) Elmer - David McKee Anti-Bullying Alliance- Resources for Anti-Bullying Week Thought shower for classroom - What are good manners?
+Stereotypes- Amazing Grace stories by Mary Hoffman Giraffes Can't Dance - Giles Andrae Neon Leon - Jane Clarke Strictly No Elephants Allowed - Lisa Mantchev The First Slodge - Jeanne Willis All Are Welcome - Alexandra Penfold Brian the Brave - Paul Stewart Respecting Ourselves- How do we do it?
 Explore question in groups.

 Permission seeking- rules for playing games and asking people what they are 'comfortable' with- link to being assertive and being able to say 'no' with confidence)- asking adults for permission and the possible consequences of not doing so.